 Your Theme

 Use a theme that is up to date, or at least optimized for Shopify's native translation system.
-If your theme is heavily customized or a few years old, check with the theme's support team whether your version is compatible with Shopify's native translation system.
+Most recent themes in the Shopify Theme Store meet this requirement.
+If your theme is heavily customized or a few years old, check with the theme's support team whether your version is compatible.

 Third-Party Apps